jesse-silbert/jesse-silbert.github.io/_pages/about.md

 **Research:**

-The Signaling Role of Large Language Models in Online Labor Markets (with [Anaïs Galdin](https://www.anaisgaldin.com/home)).
+Large Language Models and the Signaling Role of Written Communication in Online Labor Markets (with [Anaïs Galdin](https://www.anaisgaldin.com/home)).
 [Work in progress]

 Abstract: